 Until the mid 2000's, she mostly expressed her artistic voice through drawing, painting, and sculpture.
 And, especially through her first love textiles and fiber arts, such as sewing, knitting, embroidering, surface decoration, and dyeing wool/animal hair fiber.
 In 2005, Joanne skated with the Atlanta Rollergirls starting for 2 1/2 years, shortly with her team the Saki Tuyas but mostly as a referee.

 In 2006, she began focusing on and developing her metalwork, and began selling her jewelry and custom commissions.
-Her style and design vary as much as her influences, and she sells her work through her appropriately named "RecklessEyeStudio" Etsy store.
+Her style and design vary as much as her influences.

 Currently, Joanne teaches 6 beginning through advanced weekly jewelry and metalsmithing classes, as well as specialized jewelry technique workshops, introduction classes and fiber dying.